-Memorised Deck
+Memorised Deck by Simon Aronson

 Key features

-Versatile foundation for mentalism and card effects
+Versatile foundation for various card and mentalism routines

 Pros